 At that time, Sulpicius was betrayed and murdered by his slave (he, in turn, was liberated, and then murdered – liberated for killing an enemy of the state, and murdered for treason).
 Gaius Marius, in turn, went to Africa.
 In his absence, however, he returned to Rome in 87 BCE and, with the support of Lucius Cornelius Cynna, seized power in the city.
 He banned Sulla’s rights and sentenced him to exile.
 There was great persecution and slaughter of political opponents from the party of the optimists.
 In 86 BCE Marius and Cynna were appointed consuls.
 However, as it turned out, this situation did not last long, because Marius died in less than two weeks from being elected to office.
 Only Cynna remained the sole and legal consul in the city.
 However, he was then murdered by stoning in 84 BCE by his rebellious soldiers while marching against the rebellious Illyrian tribes.

 After three victories, it seemed that Sulla would win the war.
 Many undecided high-minded citizens have gone over to his side; including Q. Caecilius Metellus Pius, governor of Africa.
-In 83 BCE Sulla defeated Consul Carbon, and then made an agreement with the second consul, Scipio, all legions were included in Sulla’s army.
-In 82 BCE, Sulla’s forces defeated the popular troops under the command of Marius the Younger (26-year-old son of Gaius) at Praeneste, and then, after defeating the second consul – Karbon in upper Italy, a victorious battle at the Kollińska Gate with the Samnites (on November 1, 82 BCE).
+In 83 BCE Sulla defeated consul Carbo, and then made an agreement with the second consul, Scipio, all legions were included in Sulla’s army.
+In 82 BCE, Sulla’s forces defeated the popular troops under the command of Marius the Younger (26-year-old son of Gaius) at Praeneste, and then, after defeating the second consul – Carbo in upper Italy, a victorious battle of the Colline Gate with the Samnites (on November 1, 82 BCE).
 Eventually, Sulla’s troops took Rome and Sulla became the sole lord of Rome.

 In late 82 or early 81 BCE, the Senate appointed Sulla dictator legibus faciendis et reipublicae constituendae causa (“dictator for lawmaking and constitutional settlement”).
 The resolution was approved by the “People’s Assembly” and Sulla took office for an indefinite period.
 Sulla had full power over the city and republican Rome, with the exception of Spain (the power was exercised by General Marius – Quintus Sertorius).